helium/HIP/0061-poc-witness-ip-check.md

 **balanced** : An irregular witness is balanced when the presence of a valid witness for the same beacon allows it to be considered valid itself.

-A witness sharing its IP with the beacon it witnessing OR with another witness of the beacon they are witnessing is considered
+A witness sharing its IP with the beacon it is witnessing OR with another witness of the beacon it is witnessing is considered
 **irregular**.
 In order to be considered valid, an irregular witness needs to be **balanced** with a valid witness of the same beacon sharing their IP address with neither the beacon or another witness of that beacon.
 Each valid witness can only balance one irregular witness.
 If a beacon has X valid witnesses, only X irregular witnesses will be considered valid (chosen randomly).